Prevent Blocked Drains Now: Know the Common Causes

 Conclusion

 If left unattended, blocked drains can cause serious problems.
 To prevent blockages, take preventive measures such as hiring professionals to conduct regular maintenance checks and following plumbing code requirements when building.
 You can also place catch baskets in drain outlets or sinks to capture any debris that reaches the drainage system.
-Take care of your pipes today to ensure that they remain clear tomorrow and in years ahead.
+To ensure your pipes are clear for years to come, take care of them today.

 Key takeaways